BSc (Hons, Conservation Biology), BA (Philosophy), PhD.

 Email: keren.raiter [at] me dot com

-Keren is a conservation ecologist interested in integrating on-ground ecology with practical conservation, well-founded policy and informed decision-making for improved conservation outcomes.
-Keren is currently a Lady Davis post-doctoral research fellow at the Hebrew University of Jerusalem, working on strategic conservation planning to help ensure the survival of the critically endangered Be’er Sheva fringe-fingered lizard.
-Keren is also involved with some other projects involving remediation of a river valley affected by an acid mine spill, and some other desert ecology and conservation projects.
+Keren is a conservation ecologist interested in integrating applied ecology with well-founded conservation policy and informed decision-making for improved conservation outcomes.
+Keren is currently a post-doctoral research fellow at the Hebrew University of Jerusalem, working with Dror Hawlena and the National Natural History Collections on strategic conservation planning to help ensure the survival of the critically endangered Be’er Sheva fringe-fingered lizard, and other projects.

 Keren has worked as an environmental scientist in the Western Australian government on management of the ecological impacts of mining and infrastructure development, climate change, and siviculture, including threatened species and ecosystem management, eco-hydrology, and environmental impact assessment.